 ID-Auth

-Verifying the identity of a user (also called authentication) before any transaction is a fundamental function in any economy, and is the key feature that can upgrade any existing ID system to help it operate as digital public infrastructure.
-Everyday activities like opening a bank account, availing a government service, purchasing a new mobile sim card, etc. necessitate a layer of trust and traceability.
-Traditionally, verification has been done by producing physical copies of any issued govt. document and acceptance of the document was left to the individual/ entity providing service.
+Verifying the identity of a user (also called authentication) before any transaction is a fundamental function in any economy.
+It is the key feature that can upgrade any existing ID system to operate as digital public infrastructure.
+Everyday activities such as opening a bank account, accessing a government service, purchasing a mobile SIM card, etc., require a layer of trust and traceability.
+Traditionally, verification has been done by producing physical copies of any government-issued document, with acceptance left to the discretion of the individual/entity providing the service.
 This is a low-trust, time-consuming, and expensive process.

-The most powerful application/ addition of any identifier is to use it for electronic authentication across a digital economy by any public or private player.
-This can be done by building a digital auth layer on top of the ID system, enabling people to prove their identities online or offline.
+The most powerful application/ addition of any identifier is to use it for electronic authentication across a digital economy by both public and private entities.
+This can be done by building a digital authentication layer on top of the ID system, enabling people to prove their identities online or offline.

-ID authentication is the process by which an ID number or a tokenized version of the ID along with one type of authentication factor is used to verify a citizen's identity.
-The ID system can be queried and it will provide a Yes/ No response to the question - βAre you who you claim to be?β
+ID authentication is the process by which an ID number or a tokenized version of the ID, combined with one or more authentication factors, is used to verify a citizen's identity.
+The ID system can be queried to provide a binary (Yes/ No) response to the question: “Are you who you claim to be?”

 There are a few key modes of authentication:

-Face auth; which verifies a personβs face picture
+Face authentication; which verifies a person’s face features

-One-time password; where a single-use password is sent to a registered mobile number or email address
+One-time password (OTP); where a single-use password is sent to a registered mobile number or email address

 ID Authentication provides an API-based authentication mechanism for entities to validate individuals.
-In each of the above cases, the ID number and one piece of information are submitted to the ID authorityβs database for its verification and the ID authority verifies the correctness of the details submitted, or the lack thereof.
+In each of the authentication modes described above, the ID number and one piece of information are submitted to the ID authority’s database for verification.
+The ID authority confirms the accuracy of the details submitted, or the lack thereof.

-Additionally, offline local ID authentication can happen if the ID authority offers a digitally signed artefact i.e. JSON/XML document (as a file or in QR code format) with foundational/functional ID or ID alias, photo, and any other minimal information required for validation to deliver a service.
+Additionally, offline local ID authentication can happen if the ID authority offers a digitally signed artefact, such as a JSON/XML document (as a file or in QR code format), containing the foundational/functional ID or ID alias, photo, and any other minimal information required for validation to deliver a service.

 Depending on the strength of verification required, two-factor authentication can also be considered.
 In all these cases, the citizen is assumed to have consented to the verification process.

-Authentication should be thought through three key dimensions :
+Authentication should be evaluated across three key dimensions:

 Proof: What's the authentication intended to prove?
 Is it proof of document, proof of identity, proof of presence or proof of existence.